bbbutterwell/books/wkuf_ch14.md

 **Regarding our neighbour, Jackson Newhouse, the shithead**

-She tries changing the *the* to an *a*, to see whether that feels more or less accurate, if she were being completely honest:
+She tries changing the *the* to an *a*, to see whether that reads better:

 **Regarding our neighbour, Jackson Newhouse, a shithead**

-That doesn't seem to make it any better, somehow.
+That doesn't seem to make it any better.
 Then:

 **Regarding Jackson Newhouse, our shithead neighbour**